-Though Napoleon’s wife, Josephine, didn’t join him on the island, his mistress, the Polish countess Marie Walewska, did.
+Though Napoleon’s second wife, Marie Louise, didn’t join him on the island, his mistress, the Polish countess Marie Walewska, did.
 Her brief visit was purposely shrouded in secrecy, but islanders soon learned of it.
 They eagerly followed the movements and excesses of the miniature court Napoleon built on the island.
 Soon, however, they realized they were expected to pay for those expenses through taxes, and became more suspicious of the exiled emperor.

 Campbell followed Napoleon’s growing lack of interest in the fate of the islanders, and soon learned that Napoleon feared insolvency, especially when the money promised to him under the treaty did not materialize.
 But he didn’t realize the Emperor of Elba had begun to make plans to leave the island.